 All about Nature

-Our production process uses renewable materials and has a low carbon and energy footprint in comparison with traditional processes: We use fermentation to help nature!
+Our production process uses renewable materials: We use fermentation to help nature!

 Fermentation to help Nature

 Fermentation is an ancient cultural technique known from processes such as brewing beer and baking bread.
 During fermentation, the characteristic flavors and aromas are formed under the influence of bacteria, fungi and enzymes.
 At Isobionics®, we are using this power of nature to produce our flavors and fragrances.

 A bolder flavor: How biotechnology enables the production of high purity flavor compounds